firgaty/python_tutorial/Introduction.md

 ### Variables

 As for any programming language and maths, you can, and will, assign a certain value to a certain variable.
-A variable can be called anything as long as it has at least one letter in it's name and no special caracter.
+A variable can be called anything as long as it's name starts by a letterand contains no special caracters.

 So it may be :